 Dadda: Accessibility to alcohol (the nearest place is a 20 minute drive and it is all in special state run shops here), our old VW van (we so wanted to bring it with us, but being right hand drive it was just impractical as would have cost so much in the long run.
 But it did make such a difference to daily living as a family of 5).
 Family and friends.

 Mamma: As well as family and friends I really miss prawn cocktail crisps, spray polish, Marmite (which people ship out to us!), and popping to the local garage to pick up a bottle of red wine for the evening.
+But most of all I miss Cadbury’s creme eggs!!
+They are my ultimate favourite chocolate.

 What Would You Change If You Could?